ZhenfeiCao/STIFA/README.md

 # STIFA
-The vedio of the tool can be found at TBD.
+The vedio of the tool can be found at https://youtu.be/Gw6ptqyQbQY.